Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors

-Over the past few years, researchers have started deploying deep-learning-based methods for solving inverse problems in imaging.
+Over the past few years, researchers have started to deploy deep-learning-based methods to solve inverse problems in imaging.
 The learning-based methods have been found to outperform the traditional model-based ones.
-Broadly speaking, their underlying principle is to utilize large amounts of training data to improve the reconstruction quality instead of prespecifying prior information about the image of interest in the form of mathematical models, as in the variational and Bayesian approaches described earlier.
+Broadly speaking, their underlying principle is to utilize large amounts of training data to improve the reconstruction quality, as opposed to the specification of prior information about the image of interest in the form of mathematical models, as in the variational and Bayesian approaches described earlier.

-The first generation of deep-learning-based methods involve training a convolutional neural network (CNN) as a nonlinear mapping that relates a low-quality estimate of the signal to the desired high-quality estimate \cite{jin2017deep,chen2017low,hyun2018deep,monakhova2019learned,perdios2020cnn}.
+The first generation of deep-learning-based methods involves training a convolutional neural network (CNN) as a nonlinear mapping that relates a low-quality estimate of the signal to the desired high-quality estimate \cite{jin2017deep,chen2017low,hyun2018deep,monakhova2019learned,perdios2021cnn}.
 The reconstruction pipeline then consists of using a fast classical algorithm to yield an initial solution and then correcting for its artifacts using the trained CNN.
 This category of methods includes ``unrolling" \cite{gregor2010learning,chen2016trainable,sun2016deep,aggarwal2018modl,adler2018learned,monga2021algorithm}, where the architecture of the CNN is designed by studying iterations of algorithms used for solving Problem \eqref{eq:variational_formulation}.
-While these first generation end-to-end learning methods have achieved state-of-the-art performances in several inverse problems, recent works have highlighted their instability and lack of robustness \cite{antun2020instabilities,gottschling2020troublesome}.
+While the first-generation end-to-end learning methods have achieved state-of-the-art performances in several inverse problems, recent works have highlighted their instability and lack of robustness \cite{antun2020instabilities,gottschling2020troublesome}.